 - Mold into the shape of a warm body

 - Retain heat

 - Very expensive

 - Memory foam is very combustible and is a fire risk

 3. Latex Mattress

-Latex is essentially rubber and so is very elastic as well as natural.
-The elastic nature makes a latex mattress suitable for pressure relief for your body.
+Latex is essentially rubber, so it is very elastic as well as natural.
+The elastic nature of a latex mattress makes it suitable for pressure relief for your body.

-Latex occurs naturally from a rubber tree and so a latex mattress is very eco-friendly.
-It also lasts long without losing it’s properties and is also easy to maintain.
+Latex occurs naturally from a rubber tree, so a latex mattress is very eco-friendly.
+It also lasts a long time without losing its properties and is easy to maintain.
 Basically, a latex mattress will last forever with little or no problem at all.

 - Pressure relieving because it can adapt to your body shape